kavyaselvakumar2007-bit/ProductLens-AI/README.md

 <div align="center">

 ⭐ If you found this project useful, consider giving it a star.

-Built with Python • Gradio • Plotly • Google Gemini • Multi-Agent AI
+Built with Python • Gradio • Plotly • Gemini 3.1 pro(High) • Multi-Agent AI

 Developed as part of the Kaggle AI Agents Capstone Project.